 - State and locals boards are more strategic and flexible as board membership is streamlined.

 In general, the Act takes effect on July 1, 2015, the first full program year after enactment, unless otherwise noted.
 For example, the amendments to the Rehabilitation Act in Title IV take effect on the date of enactment.
 The WIOA state unified and local plans and the WIOA performance accountability provisions take effect on July 1, 2016.
 DOL will issue further guidance on the timeframes for implementation of the provisions related to the programs administered by the Department.

 DOL, in coordination with ED and the Department of Health and Human Services, is working diligently to ensure that states and local areas, other grantees, and stakeholders are prepared for implementation of WIOA.
 Stakeholder input is critical to the successful implementation of WIOA.
 Opportunities to provide input in-person and virtually will be communicated through the following WIOA Resource Pages.

 DOL will provide technical assistance, tools, and resources to states and local areas through the WIOA resource page, webinars, and virtual and in-person discussions.
 DOL will issue proposed regulations reflecting the changes in WIOA soon after enactment.
 Please email questions regarding WIOA implementation to DOL.WIOA@dol.gov or the appropriate ETA regional office.

 The Department of Education has established two WIOA Resource Pages:

-- Information related to the adult education and literacy programs under Title II of WIOA is available through the Office of Career, Technical, and Adult Education site.
-Questions may be submitted to OCTAE staff at AskAEFLA@ed.gov.
+- Information related to the Adult Education and Family Literacy Act program under Title II of WIOA is available through the Office of Career, Technical, and Adult Education site.

-- Information related to Rehabilitation Act programs amended under Title IV of WIOA is available through the Rehabilitation Services Administration's site.
+- Information related to State Vocational Rehabilitation Services program is available through the Rehabilitation Services Administration's site.